mbourgey/EBI_cancer_workshop_CNV/README.md

 **What are the steps to proceed this analysis ?**
 [solution](solutions/2.NgsAnalysisSummary.md)

-For your information, here is a non-exhaustive list of avaialble software for calling CNV in whole genome NGS Data:
+For your information, here is a non-exhaustive list of available softwares for calling CNV using whole genome NGS Data:

 | Tool | URL | Language | Input | Comments |
 |:--:|:-:|:------:|:---:|:------:|